$5,595 | Completing Grades 6–8

 Day 1: Travel to San Juan

 Our chaperoned flight departs in the morning, landing in San Juan (SJU) later that day.
-Once the full group is together, we transfer to our first accommodation.
+Once the full group is together, we transfer to our accommodation.
 We settle in, play games, and begin getting to know each other.

 Day 2: Hike El Yunque National Rainforest